saveourtool/diktat/info/guide/guide-chapter-1.md

 <!-- =============================================================================== -->
 ### <a name="c1.3"></a> 1.3 Classes, enumerations, interfaces
-This section describes the general rules for naming classes, enumerations, and interfaces
+This section describes the general rules for naming classes, enumerations, and interfaces.
 ### <a name="r1.3.1"></a> 1.3.1 Classes, enumerations, interface names use Camel case
 Classes, enumerations, and interface names use `UpperCamelCase` nomenclature.
 Follow the naming rules described below:
 1. A class name is usually a noun (or a noun phrase) denoted using the camel case nomenclature, such as UpperCamelCase.
 For example: `Character` or `ImmutableList`.